How to Change Edge’s Office File Download Settings

 - Set the Value data to 1 to enable opening in the browser, or 0 to disable it and force a download.

-Restart your browser or computer to apply these changes.
-You have now successfully customized how Edge handles your documents.
+Restart the Microsoft Edge browser or your computer to apply these settings changes.
+You have now successfully customized how Microsoft Edge handles your Office document downloads, controlling whether Edge automatically opens Office files after you download them.

 Where does Microsoft Edge download files?